-These DQS Auditing and Certification Regulations are an integral part of any and all auditing and certification agreements between Clients and DQS, as well as its current general business conditions.
+These DQS Auditing and Certification Regulations are an integral part of any and all auditing and certification agreements between Clients and DQS.
 Such agreements will always specify the individual type and nature of services offered and rendered, including pricing and timing.
+Furthermore, the parties will establish commercial terms, which will usually be specific to the country of service delivery and/or the country of residence of the contractual partners.
 Such commercial terms may include clauses on legal representation, jurisdiction, liability, tax, terms of payment and others, defined in the agreement itself or a respective reference document and addendum to the agreement.

 The Client is obliged to inform DQS without delay of any changes, which may influence the certified management system or the certified products.
-This applies in particular to the legal, economic or organizational status or the ownership, organization and management, changes to the product or the production method, contact data and production facilities or sites and important changes to the quality management system, the purchase/sale of all or a portion of the company, any change in ownership, major changes in operations, fundamental alterations in processes or the filing for bankruptcy or composition proceedings.
+This applies in particular to the legal, economic or organizational status or the ownership, organization and management, changes to the product or the production method, contact data and production facilities or sites and important changes to the quality management system., the purchase/sale of all or a portion of the company, any change in ownership, major changes in operations, fundamental alterations in processes, incidents such as a serious accident or a serious breach of regulation/legal obligation necessitating the involvement of the competent regulatory authority, or the filing for bankruptcy or composition proceedings.
 In any of these cases, DQS will consult with Client and determine how the certificate may be maintained.